Skills Uplift – Civil Construction

 • You must have basic communication, literacy, numeracy skills and understand and speak the English language at a level that enables the safe completion of all units.

-• You must provide, on the 1st day of training, one (1) form of current photo identification and one additional form of identification.
+• You must provide, on the 1st day of training, one (1) form of current photo identification and one additional form of identification (including current residential address).

-• Wear comfortable and practical clothing and workbooks. (safety boots preferred)
+• Wear comfortable and practical clothing and workboots.
+(Safety boots preferred).

 • Tea & Coffee is provided.